Kmkinnear/MechaCar_Statistical_Analysis/README.md

 <img width="365" alt="image" src="https://user-images.githubusercontent.com/110848660/210832070-4c5b5e21-21cc-4c53-a9eb-6220adf9dd58.png">

   We can say that the slope of this linear model is not zero by looking at the figure above that shows the p-value for our model being at 5.35e-11.
-That number is much smaller than our significance level of 0.05 so we know the slope is not zero and we're are able ro reject the null hypothesis.
+That number is much smaller than our significance level of 0.05 so we know the slope is not zero.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?